GENERAL ORDER G-02-23: SUBJECT PERSONAL APPEARANCE AND GROOMING (SWORN)

 J. If any officer believes they need a reasonable accommodation due to a medical condition, they will inform their supervisor who will coordinate with HR/Employee Relations to facilitate the process.

 II.
 HAIR STYLES

 Hairstyles should not distract from a professional appearance in uniform with emphasis on officer safety.

 A. Hair color, if used, must appear natural.

-B. When the officer is standing erect, the length and/or arrangement of his or her hair shall not extend below the top of the shirt collar or cover the outer edge of the ear.
+B. When the officer is standing erect, the length and/or arrangement of their hair shall not extend below the bottom of the shirt collar or cover the outer edge of the ear.
 Hair on the forehead shall not obstruct vision.
 The unique quality and texture of curled, waved, and straight hair are recognized.
 Natural hairstyles are permissible if the officer’s vision is not obstructed and the length and/or arrangement is compliant.
-Braided hairstyles, if neat and worn close to the head, are permissible.
-All officers must be able to wear Division issued headgear correctly.
+Braids, cultivated locs (individual sections of hair that are intertwined from the root tip, which creates a uniform ringlet or cordlike appearance requiring maintenance/upkeep and are uniform in appearance), or cornrows, if neat and styled close to the head, are permissible.
+Beads or other decorative items shall not be braided into the hair.
+All officers must be able to wear Division issued headgear, including gas mask/air purifying respirator, correctly.

 C. Hairpieces for sworn personnel are authorized to cover natural baldness or physical disfigurations.
 When worn, they shall conform to standard hairstyle criteria.

 A. A tattoo is any design, letter, scroll, figure, symbol, or any other mark made under the skin or upon any person with ink or any other substances, resulting in a permanent or temporary discoloration of the skin.

 B. A branding is type of scarification, a body modification that permanently transforms the skin by causing a visible scar, often made by burning.